fvneerden/live-video-analytics/ref-apps/objectsEventFilter/readme.md

 The code sample shared here is needs to be converted into an image.
 This can be done using the same steps as with our [objectCounter module](https://docs.microsoft.com/azure/media-services/live-video-analytics-edge/event-based-video-recording-tutorial).
 Navigate to the objectsEventFilter folder in VS Code and follow [these steps](https://docs.microsoft.com/azure/media-services/live-video-analytics-edge/event-based-video-recording-tutorial#generate-and-deploy-the-iot-edge-deployment-manifest)

 ## Deploy the module
 Now that you have the module pushed to your Azure Container Registry you can create a deployment manifest that will reference it and deploy it to your LVA IoT Edge device.
-A sample template is included in this folder.
+A sample template is included [here](./templates/deployment.objectsEventFilter.template.json).
 You can create a deployment manifest off of this template.
 *Pay attentention to to the bottom part of the template.
 This is where you specify the attribute values and confidence level to trigger on.